Scope & Sequence Grade 10

 Studies laws of motion and gravity, light, electricity, and modern physics. n Applies Scriptural principles to everyday situations.

-Optional DVDs also provide interactive, multimedia instruction and “virtual hands-on” lab experiments.
+Optional online videos also provide interactive, multimedia instruction and “virtual hands-on” lab experiments.

 This is a comprehensive course designed to provide the high school student with a book-by-book understanding of the Old Testament.
 The chronology, history, setting, and content of the Old Testament are examined in such a way that the student’s comprehension is increased.
 This study covers the introduction, preparation for Bible study, and authority of the books of the Bible.
 The covenants, time periods, laws, poetical books, and minor prophets are just a sample of topics that are discussed.